Spain : Safety by CitySpain - safety as a country

 OVERALL RISK : LOW

 Andorra la Vella is very safe to visit.
-Apart from the occasional pickpocket that might cross your path, which are common in this city, tourists should encounter no other problems.
+Apart from the occasional pickpocket that might cross your path, which is common in this city, tourists should encounter no other problems.
 Use your common sense and your trip should go smoothly.

 TRANSPORT & TAXIS RISK : LOW